hannesm/platform-blog/Signing-the-opam-repository.md

 ```
 last-updated: "2005-04-02T12:12:12Z"
-name: pkgname
+name: "{pkgname}"
 delegates: [
   "thomas@gazagnaire.org"
   "louis.gesbert@ocamlpro.com" {>= "1.0"}
 ]
+quorum: "{n}"
 signatures: [ ... ]
 ```

-The file is signed:
-- by the original developer submitting it
-- by a developer previously having delegation for all versions, for changes
-- by a quorum of repository maintainers
+The file is always signed by the original developer submitting it (plus `n - 1` other key ids of the `delegates` set) and the RM who pushed it to the repository; or a quorum of 3 RMs (for hot-fixes or if developers managed to lock themselves out).
+The `quorum` field is optional, and defaults to 1.

 The `delegates:` field may be empty: in this case, no packages by this name are allowed on the repository.
 This is used to mark deletion of a package.